Teachers for our University Pathways and Gap Year programmes

 Magnus Moar is a graduate of Oxford and Sussex universities.
 After graduating from his Theology degree, he went on to complete an MA in Literature, Religion and Philosophy and a DPhil in Philosophy on the work of the Danish thinker Soren Kierkegaard.
 Magnus began teaching in 2001 and has been teaching Philosophy and Religion courses at the International College since 2007, working on all of the academic programmes.
 Beyond his work at St Clare͛s, Magnus also works for Oxford University͛s Department for Continuing Education teaching adult learners in Philosophy in Oxford and Reading.
 As a former departmental head at another college, Magnus has been involved in tutor recruitment and training.
 He has a published article in the volume ͚Despite Oneself: Subjectivity and Its Secret in Kierkegaard and Levinas͛ (Turnshare, London) and is no stranger to the conference circuit.
 Magnus is currently working on an interdisciplinary text that examines the philosophy of human nature in literature.

 Paul Sinclair is the Director of Studies for the Academic Programmes at the International College and enjoys both working with our university partners in the USA and advising students who apply to American Universities, a role he has fulfilled since 2007.
 He studied Medieval History at the University of St Andrews and also completed a year of study abroad at Queen’s University, Canada, and an MA in History at the University of Washington in Seattle before moving to Oxford to research thirteenth century England on a British Academic Scholarship at St John’s College, especially kingship, knighthood and the reign of King Henry III.
 Paul teaches Liberal Arts courses on history and art history and gives seminars on a range of medieval topics, J.R.R.
 Tolkien and Victorian medievalism; he is currently researching the utopian writings of William Morris.
 In his spare time, he likes to explore eighteenth century English landscape gardens and listen to 1960s American soul music – although rarely at the same time.
-He is also a residential warden at St. Clare’s and lives on site with his wife and young son.

 Samuel Bond is currently completing his PhD in Psychology at Oxford Brookes University.
 Before his PhD, Samuel completed an MSc in Psychology at Oxford Brookes University and undergraduate degree in Philosophy at Sheffield University.